v-braun/share-my-repo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve social-gh
+about: Create a report to help us improve share-my-repo

 ---